Longtime Merck CEO, minority advocate Ken Frazier to retire - WTMJ

 Frazier, 66, will be replaced by Rob Davis, the chief financial officer since 2014, the company said Thursday as it announced quarterly financial results.
 Frazier will become executive chairman of the board during a transition period.
 The change comes just months after Dr. Dean Li took over as head of Merck’s research and development.

-Frazier joined Merck, now based in Kenilworth, New Jersey, in 1992 as general counsel to one of Merck’s pharmaceutical businesses and worked his way up to the top job.
+Frazier joined Merck, now based in Kenilworth, New Jersey, in 1992 as general counsel to one of the company’s pharmaceutical businesses and worked his way up to the top job.
 He is one of the few Black CEOs at the head of a Fortune 500 company.

 Last month, when Walgreens named Roz Brewer as its new CEO, there were four.
 With Frazier’s departure, that number is back down to three.